 - A Cappella: The show features only these groups.

-- Author Appeal: More like Judge Appeal; most of the judges have a background working with A Cappella (Ben produced an album of covers of his songs done by college A Cappella groups, Sara was in a college A Cappella group, and Boyz II Men still regularly perform songs this way).
+- Author Appeal: More like Judge Appeal; most of the judges have a background working with a cappella (Ben produced an album of covers of his songs done by college a cappella groups, Sara was in UCLA Awaken during her college years, and Boyz II Men and 98 Degrees still regularly perform songs this way).

 - Basso Profundo: Many, but season 3's Avi Kaplan from Pentatonix and season 4's Tim Foust from Home Free are the most prominent examples.